brajeshwar/brajeshwar.github.io/_drafts/plain-text-life.md

 "data-first with tools on top"

+Plain text is a very powerful universal tool that is almost zero cost, work across platforms, are light enough to work remotely over poor connections, don't go out of date, quick to learn.

 I’ve developed patterns to streamline and simplify, pretty much everything in my life.

 I’m always on the look-out to simplify my digital activities and usage.
 I’m on a Mac, so this article will reflect a macOS language but the philosophy and ideas should be applicable to other Operating Systems too.